cubed-guy/ice/future readme.md

 ## Labels

-A label is compile-time metadata of a variable which tells the compiler the methods of a variable.
+A label is a collection of methods.
+A variable gets associated with a label during compile time.
 This introduces an object-oriented aspect with absolutely no sacrifice in run-time performance.

+Also, since it's associated during compile-time, it can change throughout the code; a variable can have a label in one place in the code and a different label somewhere else.